Pool table refelting will likely cost you several hundred dollars. For example, Classic Home Billiards charges 300-$495 to refelt a pool table.

 If you're providing commercial tables for tournament-level players or just want to play your home game at the next level, choose your felt according to the World Pool-Billiard Association tournament equipment regulations.
 The cloth used "must be non-directional, nap-free billiard fabric which will not pill or fluff, composed of between 80% and 85% combed worsted wool, and between 15% and 20% nylon.
 100% combed worsted wool fabric is preferred.
 No backed cloth will be allowed.
 Only the colors of yellow-green, blue-green or electric blue are acceptable for WPA competition."

 On average, re-covering a pool table takes between two and four hours.
 Some pool table specialists charge a travel fee, so be sure to clarify whether it's included in the quote or not.

-- Keep the color of your felt from fading by placing your pool table away from large windows.
+- Place your pool table away from sunlight.
+Prevent the felt's color from fading by placing your pool table away from large windows.
 Also, use a cover or consider window tinting to protect it.

 - Don't sit on your pool table.
-The most immediate danger is that you can damage the rail cushions, but over time you can also push the pool table out of balance.
+You can damage the rail cushions, but over time you can also push the pool table out of balance.